False Police Report Penalties and Information

 Retracting an Allegation is Not Possible

-When someone falsely reports a crime or exaggerates an allegation, the report is extremely difficult and dangerous to retract.
+When someone falsely reports a crime or exaggerates an allegation, the report is complicated and dangerous to retract.
 In the heat of the moment, it is not uncommon for people to dramatize a situation; however, this is a crime when talking to the police.
 For example, if someone falsely reports domestic violence because they are angry with a spouse or romantic partner or wanted the police to help calm down a situation, the prosecutor will not listen to retractions or admissions of filing a false report.
 The police and prosecutors will assume a complainant has an ulterior motive, such as financial dependence, threats, or love, for recanting an allegation.
 If you made an allegation and wish to retract, recant, or drop charges, it is best to consult with an attorney experienced in those situations right away.

 Pre-Charge Representation for False Police Report Allegations